about us

 Bikechain is a non-profit bicycle repair space serving University of Toronto and the public.

 We provide tools and mechanic support to teach you how to fix your own bike.
-This helps to keep repairs affordable and reduce cyclists’ reliance on expensive commercial bike repair services.
-No bike repair experience is required.
+This helps to keep repairs affordable and reduce cyclists’ reliance on expensive commercial bike repair.
+No mechanical experience is required.

 WHAT DO WE DO?